paol-imi/ts-void/README.md

 This works, but is a bit verbose and since `maybeValue` can't really be typed, you'll need the non-null assertion (and disable the eslint warning!).

 Alternatively, you may use `Void` as a new primitive value.
-Unlike `null`, users won't be able to see or use this type, so you're sure there will be no conflicts.
+Unlike `null`, users won't be able to see or provide this type, so you're sure there will be no conflicts.

 ```ts
 import { Void } from "ts-void";